Simranpreet Kaur Brar

 Simranpreet Kaur Brar (born 2 October 2004) is an Indian sport shooter who specializes in the 25 m pistol event.

 Career

 Simranpreet won gold in the 25 m rapid fire mixed team event at the 2022 Junior World Cup and silver in the same event (with Anish Bhanwala) at the 2022 World Shooting Championships.

 She won the silver medal in the women's 25 m pistol at the World Cup in Lima, her first senior international podium.
 Later, she also won team bronze in the same event at the 2025 Asian Championships.

+On 7 December 2025, she won gold in the women's 25 m pistol event at the ISSF World Cup Final held in Doha.
+She scored 41/50 in the final setting a new Junior World Record, finishing ahead of Yao Qianxun and Doreen Vennekamp.
+The victory marked her first World Cup Final medal.